pyscaffold/pyscaffold/docs/extensions.rst

 required and PyScaffold's extension systems provides this.

 PyScaffold can be extended at runtime by other Python packages.
-Therefore it is possible to change the behavior of the ``putup`` command line tool without changing the PyScaffold code itself.
+Therefore it is possible to change the behaviour of the ``putup`` command line tool without changing the PyScaffold code itself.
 In order to explain how this mechanism works, the following sections define a few important concepts and present a comprehensive guide about how to create custom extensions.